gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "And what about Special Leaf?"
-Mayor Lupus continued as Mama Roo opened her mouth again, gesturing at the porch steps where the old tortoise was sitting, his eyes closed and the wrinkles on his green face even deeper than usual.
+Mayor Lupus continued as Mama Roo opened her mouth again, gesturing at the porch.
+The old tortoise was sitting on the steps with his eyes closed.
+The wrinkles on his green face were even deeper than usual, and the tech bracelets on his arms were just dull bands of metal once again.
 "He's about ready to fall over.
-Even if we could catch up with 'em, we wouldn't have a chance."
+Even if we caught up with 'em, and I'm not sayin' we could, we wouldn't have a chance."

 Mama Roo's arm tightened around Maddy's shoulders.